MVHR Heat Recovery Ventilation

 Learn more about heat recovery ventilation and MVHR and why it's essential for our health and wellbeing.

-Is your home airtight enough for MVHR?
+Is your home suitable for MVHR?

 Why MVHR design matters

 When planning to install an MVHR system in a new build or refurbishment, it’s essential to consider it from the earliest design stages.
 A well-designed MVHR system can operate quietly and efficiently in the background, helping to maintain indoor air quality and reduce energy use.
-On the other hand, poor design can lead to a system that’s noisy, inefficient, and wastes both heat and electricity.
-Key factors like duct routing, room layout, and coordination with the heating system all impact overall performance.
+Because MVHR helps equalise temperatures throughout the home, it can influence where and how heat is delivered -sometimes allowing you to heat only the most used spaces.

 Book a MVHR design service and see how we maximise energy efficiency for you.